csa-iot/data-model/README.md

 There are a number of restrictions available for types.
 These build the basis of the typing system and are as follows

 * enumeration - see the Enumerations section below
+* enumeratedRange - see the Enumerations section below
 * minExclusive - sets a minimum that doesn't include the value specified, i.e. a field of this type must be strictly greater than the value
 * minExclusiveRef - sets a minimum that is based on the value of the referenced attribute.
 The value of the referenced attribute is excluded from the range
 * minInclusive - sets a minimum that includes the value specified, i.e. a field of this type must be greater than or equal than the value